African Scientific Community Engagement

 Fredros Okumu

-African Scientific Community Engagement - Special Advisor
+African Scientific Community Engagement - Scientific Advisor

 Fredros Okumu is a Professor of Vector Biology (Infectious Disease Ecology) at the University of Glasgow, School of Biodiversity, One Health and Veterinary Medicine; and was formerly the Director of Science at Ifakara Health Institute, Tanzania (2016-2023).
 He is a public health researcher and a mosquito biologist working on improved approaches for control of vector-borne diseases.
 Fredros is also passionate about improving ecosystems for young researchers in Africa.
 He serves in various advisory groups including WHO Malaria Policy Advisory Group (MPAG) and the Gates Foundation’s Malaria Strategic Advisory Panel (MSAP)